NathStevo97/certifications-notes/kubernetes/CKAD/07_Services-and-Networking/04_Ingress-Networking.md

 - **Note:** Even with Ingress in place, one still needs to expose the application via a NodePort or Load Balancer -> this would be a 1-time configuration.

-- Once exposed, all load balancing authenticaiton, SSL and URL routing configrations are manageable and viewable via an Ingress Cotnroller.
+- Once exposed, all load balancing authentication, SSL and URL routing configurations are manageable and viewable via an Ingress Controller.

 - Ingress controllers aren't set up by default in Kubernetes, example solutions that can be deployed include:
   - GCE